CV

 All co-authored publications are fully co-equal, with authors listed in alphabetical order.
 If you have difficulties accessing an article, feel free to email me for a copy.

-45. On the Notion of Diachronic Emergence Is there a need for a distinctively diachronic conception of metaphysical emergence?
+45. On the Notion of Diachronic Emergence (final pre-publication draft) Is there a need for a distinctively diachronic conception of metaphysical emergence?
 Here I argue to the contrary.
 In the main, my strategy consists in considering a representative sample of accounts of purportedly diachronic metaphysical emergence, and arguing that in each case, the purportedly diachronic emergence at issue either can (and should) be subsumed under a broadly synchronic account of metaphysical emergence, or else is better seen as simply a case of causation.
-In addition, I consider and argue against the suggestion that 'in-principle unpredictability' accounts of diachronic emergence support there being distinctively diachronic metaphysical emergence.

 Rethinking Emergence (Amanda Bryant and David Yates, eds.) forthcoming